 I used small wooden and cardboard boxes to contain the collected shells and convey them from the beach to my studio.
 They were then stored, loosely organised by date and place of collection on my shelves.
 The assembled shells housed in their jumble of boxes began to remind me of a cabinet of curiosities.
 Also known as a wunderkammer or wonder-chamber this form of pre-Enlightenment museum became my inspiration and eventually my art medium of choice for the project.

 Stourbridge, West Midlands, 2018

-Later that year I participated in an artist-run development day in my home town of Stourbridge.
+Later in 2018 I participated in an artist-run development day in my home town of Stourbridge.
 I made use of the limited materials provided by making a human-sized, conical, limpet-like structure, spending most of the session within its dark, shadowy interior reflecting on the life of a limpet; considering its protective shell as a dwelling place, a form of shelter, and a safe haven in the turbulent inter-tidal zone.

 "...daydreams of refuge"

 MA Art & Social Practice Winter School, January 2019

 The second human-limpet took the form of a felted woollen shelter designed to be just big enough for an adult human to fit snuggly inside.
 A group of us took turns to inhabit the warm textile limpet, a few moments to retreat, take refuge from the wind and snow and experience a fleeting glimpse into another intimate world...